 The phone comes with an 18W-watt wired charger in the box, and supports wireless charging.
 That’s a clever trick considering the phone’s body is metal — Google cut a hole in the back and filled it with a resin that is visually indistinguishable from the rest of the body.
 Place another device on the back of the Pixel 5, and it’ll top up the battery wirelessly using its own power.
 This worked with my iPhone 11 Pro, but not with my Sony WF-1000XM3 headphones, unfortunately.
 These reverse wireless charging systems can all be a bit finicky.

-The Google Pixel 5 costs $699, or 599 British pounds, comes in one version with 8GB of RAM and 128GB of storage space, and is available now from.
+The Google Pixel 5 costs $699, or 599 British pounds, comes in one version with 8GB of RAM and 128GB of storage space, and is available now from Google, Amazon, and other retailers.
 It supports 5G, provided you are in an area with coverage and have the proper carrier plan, and the Pixel 5 in the U.S. also includes mmWave 5G support for the Verizon (and increasingly, T-Mobile and AT&T) network.

 Buy the Pixel 5 and you’ll get a well-proportioned phone with a beautiful screen, an excellent camera, fast performance, and easy-to-use software.
 What else do you need?
 Technically, not much, but it would be nice to look at the Pixel 5 and feel something, rather than just ambivalence.

 Is there a better alternative?

 There are several great alternatives to the Pixel 5 available.
 The main challengers are the Samsung Galaxy S20 FE and the OnePlus 8T.
 Both use the Snapdragon 865 processor and higher-class designs, and although the cameras aren’t quite as good as the Pixel’s, most people will find them perfectly decent.